Level crossings in the United Kingdom: OC – open crossing

 The open crossing only really exists on underused country lanes crossing lines with low and/or slow rail traffic.
 With a speed limit of 5 mph to 10 mph and no lights or barriers/gates, these are rare, and are only marked by the signage and the St Andrew's Cross.
 Whistle boards are provided on rail approaches to the crossing.
 Sometimes, a stop board may be provided requiring train drivers to stop and blow the whistle before proceeding.
-Many can be found in southern Kent on the Dungeness branch of the Marshlink Line, and some in Cornwall on scenic railways.
+Many can be found in southern Kent on the Dungeness branch of the Marshlink Line.
 Others also scatter the country.
+As of 2024 the open crossings on the Looe Valley Line have been upgraded to AOCLs and ABCLs.
+Unusually, Terras level crossing used to have a STOP sign instead of a Give Way sign.

 UWC – user worked crossing

 The most common type of crossing on the railway network (around two-thirds of the total) and also the most basic type.
 These can either be a basic footpath crossing; a crossing with gates and instructional signage; or a crossing with a telephone to the nearest signalbox.
 In order to cross safely, users must read the instructions and comply with them.
-Whether they have to raise the barriers, open the gates, phone the signalman or simply cross under their own judgement varies depending on the danger the crossing poses.
+Whether they have to raise the barriers, open the gates, phone the signaller or simply cross under their own judgement varies depending on the danger the crossing poses.
 Normally phones are provided at crossings on high-speed lines.